draane/egg-robotic-arm/README.md

 #### child
 The child process idles and is limited to signal elaboration.
 Once a signal is recived it sets the correct GPIO to the correct status and goes back to idle
+## How does the frontend work
+The frontend is managed through an arduino nano that is a layer of abstraction between the GPIO, that expect a digital bit perfect signal on the pins, and the hardware that usually does need some fuzzling to have the expected behavior.
+The Arduino's job is to work just with the hardware so no major schematic is really needed to explain his code but the circuit is shown under.